sdsc-ordes/smoc-api/docs/tutorials/modo_access.md

-# Explore a MODO and access it's data
+# Explore a MODO and access its data

 There are multiple ways to use a `MODO` and interact with it's elements.